graphhopper/graphhopper/README.md

 ## Overview

 GraphHopper supports several algorithms like Dijkstra and A* and its bidirectional variants.
 Furthermore it allows you to use Contraction Hierarchies (CH) very easily, we call this **speed mode** and in contrast to the speed mode we call everything without CH the **flexibility mode**.
+BTW: This does not mean that the flexibility mode is *slow*.

-The speed mode comes with much faster and lightweight (less RAM) responses and it does not use heuristics but can provide this speed only for a pre-defined vehicle profile as the speed mode needs a rather lengthly preparation.
+The speed mode comes with much faster and lightweight (less RAM) responses and it does not use heuristics.
-Furthermore the speed mode also has drawbacks e.g. implementing certain features are not possible or very complex compared to the flexibility mode.
-BTW: This does not mean that the flexibility mode is 'slow' and you can use both modes at the same time since 0.4 - see [here](https://github.com/graphhopper/graphhopper/pull/631) for more details.
+The downsides are that the speed mode allows only a pre-defined vehicle profile and requires a time consuming and resource intense preparation.
+And implementing certain features are not possible or very complex compared to the flexibility mode.
+But since 0.4 you can use both modes at the same time since.
+See [here](https://github.com/graphhopper/graphhopper/pull/631) for more details.

 Here is a list of the more detailed features including a link to the documentation: